awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-support-connection.md

  \.\.\.

 **Note**
-When a customer deletes their contact information from the PSC program, you will see a record in the output csv file that indicates an operation type “DELETE\.”
-After a customer deletes their data, the API will no longer transmit contact information such as name, telephone number, email, and so forth\.
+When a customer deletes their contact information from the PSC program, you will see a record in the output \.csv file that indicates an operation type “DELETE\.”
+After a customer deletes their data, the API no longer transmits contact information such as name, telephone number, email, and so forth\.
 Each delete record consists of the data required to uniquely identify the record to be deleted\.
 Delete records contain product ID, product code, operation time, customer GUID, subscription GUID, subscription start date, AWS Customer ID, operation time, and operation type\.
  If a customer opts out of Product Support Connection by deleting their contact information, you should also remove the contact information from your records\.
-Since the customer contact data will not be included in the DELETE record, you will need to look up the record in your system by using the unique Customer GUID\.
+Because the customer contact data will not be included in the DELETE record, you will need to look up the record in your system by using the unique Customer GUID\.
  A delete record will also be sent if a customer terminates a subscription\.

  If you have questions or would like more information about participating in AWS Marketplace Product Support Connection, contact the [https://aws.amazon.com/marketplace/management/contact-us/](https://aws.amazon.com/marketplace/management/contact-us/) team\.